stevejhiggs/fastify-typescript-skeleton/README.md

 ### Running locally

 The api you can get working just by running `yarn` to install the package and then `yarn start` to start the api.
-For the emulator we have two choices:
+You can then access the api on http://localhost:3000.
+E.g make a GET to http://localhost:3000/health

 ### Other commands